 No monthly mortgage insurance – potentially saving you hundreds of dollars each year

 Find out more about VA Loans and eligibility from your Assurance Financial Loan Officer.

 We’ve created these guides to be a valuable resource to walk you step-by-step through your next adventure.

 How to Get Started

-Those who have served to protect this country should not have to worry about being able to buy a home.
+Those who have served to protect this country should not have to worry about buying a home.
 VA loans allow qualified veterans to enjoy some benefits with different types of VA loans.
 These mortgages make homeownership a reality for many who have served.

 What Is a VA Loan?

 VA Loans are one way to finance the purchase of a home.
 These mortgages are backed by the Department of Veterans Affairs (VA), which means less risk for lenders.
-In turn, lenders are able to offer added advantages to VA loan borrowers.
+In turn, lenders can offer added advantages to VA loan borrowers.

 Who Qualifies for a VA Loan?

 If you’ve had at least six months of active service, you may meet VA loan requirements.
 If you are part of the National Guard or are a reservist, you may also qualify, provided you have at least six years of service or have been called for active duty.